-- (5) discharges above a splash plate or pad; and - (6) has a 24 mesh non-corrodible screen covering the outlet.
+- water through the overflow pipe back into the source; - (5) discharges above a splash plate or pad; and - (6) has a 24 mesh non-corrodible screen covering the outlet.

 Note: The overflow water from artesian wells may be subject to other Agency rules and permitting requirements.